17 days

 Mahabalipuram – Pondicherry

-Overnight in Pondicherry (B).
+Overnight stay in Pondicherry (B).

 4° Day: Visit Auroville

-Overnight in Hotel Pondicherry (B/L).
+Overnight stay in Pondicherry (B, L).

 5° Day: Visit Chidambaram